leebyron/til/entries/ikigai.md

 The goal being not to find the one perfect thing which checks all boxes to define your life's reason but instead to cultivate a broad diversity of things big and small, public and private, to bring a rich multifaceted purpose to life.

-I took liberty in capturing Ken's "true Ikigai diagram" with a few additions in a similar spirit:
+I also appreciate this very different model, and took the liberty to capture Ken's "true Ikigai diagram" with a few additions in a similar spirit:

 ![ikagai.svg](../media/2323a938a1a47935.svg)